DIPlib/diplib/DIPthoughts.md

     rgb2new( FloatArray in, FloatArray out, double whitepoint[9] )

-The whitepoint matrix is given in column-major order..
+The whitepoint matrix is given in column-major order.

 Colour space names as strings might be OK if we use a hash table (`std::unordered_map`) to store colour space information.